 Well, I cheated a tiny bit.
-We do have oysters here, but we get them from our wonderful local fish market, Metropolitan Seafood.
+We just love Oysters!!.. and we get them from our wonderful local fish market, Metropolitan Seafood.

 I didn’t even realize I liked oysters until I met my husband, but now we have them almost every weekend.
 Wayne has this that special twist in his wrist that lets him open them in an instant.
 Having a good oyster knife helps.
 He likes the Edisto Oyster Knife best.

 Fisher’s Island oysters are my favorite since they are small and briny (I don't like the fat ones--too bland).
 But I never thought of designing an oyster line until I saw my old friend Sarah Malinowski and her husband, Steve, who started Fishers Island Oyster Farm in 1981.
 I reconnected with her recently when I went to see their operation on Fishers Island in New York.
 Their commitment to sustainability inspired me, but what inspired me the most was the seductive shape of their oyster.
 I cast the shells directly — just call it ocean to neck jewelry.